Where To Stay In Marrakech For First Timers: Best Areas & Beautiful Hotels 2026

 Best Things To Do In Kasbah And Mellah

-Guéliz is one of the best places to stay in the ‘new’ part of Marrakech, developed during the French colonial period.
+Guéliz is one of the best places to stay for first-timers in the ‘new’ part of Marrakech.
 Offering a stark contrast to the historic medina, Gueliz is characterised by wide boulevards and European-style architecture.
 This is a great place to stay if you like your comfort zone and don’t want to push yourself too far out of it.

 This neighbourhood is brimming with trendy cafés, high-end boutiques, and all your favourite highstreet brands.
 The modern amenities and laidback vibe make Guéliz the perfect breather from the vibrant and slightly chaotic atmosphere of the medina.